RubaTeixeira/Something-about-testing/README.md

   >
   > **Business rules:**
   > + Do not allow products to be added to the cart above stock availability;
   > + Block adding out-of-stock products to the cart;
-  > + Allow changing the quantity of products in the cart;
   > + Must only accept valid discount coupons.

 - **US-0002** - Login to the platform <br>